|

 There is no access from the road to this preserve, so please plan to visit this location by attending an SMLC hosted tour of the property. |

 Mrs. H. Louise Ward donated this property just west of South Lyon, Michigan to the Southeast Michigan Land Conservancy in December of 1991.
 Twenty-six acres of this property are in Nichwaugh Lake and another 14 acres are wetland.
 The preserve protects 1/4 mile of shoreline which is comprised primarily of cattail marsh.
-Significant stands of tamarack and other wetland species are also present.
+Significant other wetland species are also present.

 Nichwaugh Lake is a tremendous spot in which to observe migratory waterfowl.
 Thousands of ducks and geese make this a regular stop during spring and fall migrations, and Sandhill Cranes are also known to frequent the area. |